numpy/numpy/doc/neps/missing-data.rst

 is used to get a factor of eight memory usage improvement.

-To access the mask values, there are two functions provided, 'np.ismissing' and 'np.isavail', which test for NA or available values respectively.
+To access the mask values, there are two functions provided, 'np.isna' and 'np.isavail', which test for NA or available values respectively.
 These functions work equivalently for masked arrays and NA bit pattern dtypes.